opencog/opencog/examples/pln/inference-control-learning/README.md

 where `->` compactly represent an `ImplicationScopeLink` as described above.

-So `ICRi` expresses that in context `Ci` chosing `R` will produce a preproof of our final target with truth values `TVi`. `S` stands for Success.
-One way of doing that is to use a resource bound variation of Solomonoff's Universal Operator Induction, which reformulated to fit our problem looks like
+`ICRi` expresses that in context `Ci` chosing `R` will produce a preproof of our final target with truth values `TVi`. `S` stands for Success.
+One way of doing that is to use a resource bound variation of Solomonoff's Universal Operator Induction which, reformulated to fit our problem, looks like

 ```
 P(S|R) = Sum_i=0^k P(ICRi) * ICRi(S|R) * Prod_j ICRi(Sj|Rj) / nt